-- 1. Effective August 2023, in an effort to protect you and the University from liability in the event of property damage or personal injury caused by your ESA, the University strongly encourages all student granted approval to maintain an Emotional Support Animal (ESA) on the University's campus to obtain and maintain liability insurance. - 2.
+- 1. Effective August 2023, all students seeking approval for an Emotional Support Animal (ESA) on campus must obtain a renter's insurance policy with a coverage minimum of \$150,000.
+This requirement is necessary to protect you and the university from liability in the event of property damage or personal injury caused by your ESA. - 2.
 All ESA registration packets must be fully completed and be accompanied by a diagnosis of disability on letterhead, signed by a licensed healthcare professional.
 The veterinarian information of the animal must also be attached to the documentation. - 3.
-In the event the owner/resident is removed from campus for any reason the ESA will not be allowed to remain on campus until they return.
-If no local off campus contact is available for retrieval of the ESA, the animal will be turned over to a shelter.
+Your renter's policy should be obtained from a personal insurance provider of your choosing.
+Please understand that your renter's insurance policy must be valid for the entire academic year.
+Failure to comply with this requirement will result in the revocation of your ESA approval until the insurance can be put in place. - 4.
+In the event the owner/resident is removed from campus for any reason (transported to ER, arrested, quarantined off campus, etc.), the ESA will not be allowed to remain on campus until they return.
+If no local off-campus contact is available for retrieval of the ESA, the animal will be turned over to a shelter.
 It will then be the responsibility of the student to regain possession of the animal.
 The university assumes no liability for the handling of the ESA during such occurrence.